Zeppelin500/MBusCom/README.md

 The **MBusCom** library enables Arduino devices to communicate with M-Bus Slaves thru a M-Bus Master (level converter) at the Data Link Layer

-Tested at ESPs, additional platforms will be supported in the future.
+Tested at ESPs, Arduino Mega, MKR and Raspberry Pico but should work with all kind of µCs.

 Together with the [**MBusinoLib**](https://github.com/Zeppelin500/MBusinoLib), you can build a M-Bus Master for reading out M-Bus Slaves.